 Do room facings affect the colour I choose?

 Yes.
 As this is a north-facing room, the colours will look completely different in the 4 corners of the room.
-That’s where COAT's paint swatches come in handy.
+That’s where COAT's paint samples come in handy.
 I played around with a few different options over a couple of weeks and saw if I loved the colour in the 4 variations.
 Cold Brew came up trumps!

 Rome wasn’t built in a day.
 Take your time when designing a space so you’re really comfortable and confident with the scheme you want to pull off.
 Shop around too.
 Don’t buy the first thing you see, unless you fall head over heels in love and can’t possibly leave the store without it…it’s okay, we’ve been there too.
 Finally, get creative!
 Shop second hand and transform furniture to suit your space.
 It only takes a little bit of imagination and you’re onto a winner.